GabrielSS04/GabrielSS04/README.md

 ## Abount me!

-My name is Gabriel, I'm 19 years old, I'm a Software Engineering student and I'm in the 6th period of the course at Fag University in Cascavel - PR.
-I like learning new things and I am very dedicated to my studies, I enjoy developing projects and solving everyday problems
+I'm Gabriel, a 19-year-old Software Engineering student in my 6th semester at Fag University in Cascavel, PR.
+I'm really into technology and always excited to learn something new.
+I'm super dedicated to my studies and love working on projects that solve everyday problems.
+Whether it’s coding an app or exploring the latest tech trends, I’m all about finding creative ways to apply what I’ve learned and make things better.

 ## Skills :computer: